Tristan Benoist

 With Ion Nechita and Clément Pellegrini, we organize the IMT-LPT mathematical physics seminar.
 The schedule is available on indico.math.cnrs.

 I am the coordinator of ANR project “Quantum Trajectories (QTraj)”.
-I am also a member of ANR project ESQuisses.
+I am also a member of ANR projects ESQuisses and DynacQus.

 Contact information